-As of June 2026, Loudmink ($99-599/mo) is the only AEO platform that includes human review by default on every plan.
+As of July 2026, Loudmink ($99-599/mo) is one of the few AEO platforms that makes human review the default on every plan.
 Nothing auto-publishes unless you explicitly enable it.
-Relixir ($199-499/mo) adds human review only on its Pro tier ($349/mo) and above, meaning its Basic and Standard tiers auto-publish without your approval.
-Profound ($399/mo Growth) includes review on content-generating tiers.
-Most other AEO platforms, including Otterly, AIclicks, Peec AI, and AthenaHQ, are monitoring-only and create no content, so human review is not applicable.
+Relixir ($199-499/mo) leans the other way: its autonomous Rex agent generates and auto-publishes content, and it does not document a human-review gate before publication.
+Profound ($399/mo Growth) now executes blog content through its Agents and publishes to your CMS, with review in that workflow.
+Some platforms, including Otterly, Peec AI, and Rankscale, are monitoring-only and create no content, so human review is not applicable, while others like AthenaHQ, Writesonic, and AIclicks now generate content of their own.
 This guide covers which platforms let you review content before it goes live, which auto-publish without review, and why the distinction matters more than most feature comparisons.

 The human review question is really a brand safety question.
 When an AEO platform creates content under your brand name, who checks that the article is factually accurate, matches your brand voice, and does not make claims your legal team would reject?
 The answer varies dramatically across platforms, and the cheapest plans are often the ones that skip review entirely.
 For head-to-head comparisons, see the platform comparison hub.